-Traveling to meet a Minor/ Internet Sting in Orlando
+Orlando Traveling to meet a Minor/ Internet Sting Attorney

 Contained in Florida Statute Section 847.0135, the Computer Pornography and Child Exploitation Prevention Act makes traveling to meet a minor a felony offense.
 Offenders will be punished harshly if convicted, which is why it is critical to consult with an experienced Orlando sex crime defense attorney who is knowledgeable and skilled in the areas of Internet sex crimes involving minors.
 At Adams & Luka, we are dedicated to providing exceptional legal guidance and support to our client, always focusing on the best possible outcome.

 Use of the Internet to chat with a minor under the age of 18 for the purpose of making plans to travel and meet the minor for sexual activity is unlawful in the state of Florida.
 Considering that sting operations are frequently set up by police in order to catch offenders, it is often difficult to discern who is doing the "enticing," the suspected offender or the police officer.
 Police will set up phony ID's in chat rooms for the purpose of sending out enticing or solicitous messages, acting as a minor child.
 This can result in an innocent individual committing a crime he or she would never have committed under normal circumstances.

 If you have been arrested for traveling to meet a minor or are under investigation, we cannot stress enough how important it is to discuss your situation with a qualified Orlando traveling to meet a minor attorney right away.Defenses to Traveling to Meet a Minor Charges in Florida

 There are various defense strategies that may prove effective in defending against this charge, depending on the facts of your particular case.
 We will work with you personally to develop a viable defense and help prevent a conviction and the resulting criminal penalties.
 A few examples of defenses that have proven effective in these situations include: